ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ## Overview

 A `composable channel image` is a collection of one or more sets of float values that encode information that can be reconstructed into images.
+The options for compositing and recoloring depend upon the contents of the `composable channel image`.

 The `composable channel image` consists of: